When Marriage Doesn’t Break — It Simply Becomes Expected

 What comes next.

 The partnership functions efficiently.
 The household runs smoothly.
-Life keeps moving forward.

-And slowly, the relationship becomes practical.
+And slowly, the marriage becomes practical.

 There is no rejection — just absence.

 Two people may still share a bed, yet fall asleep at different times.
 One scrolls on a phone while the other drifts off.
-Silence fills the room, not uncomfortable enough to address, but heavy enough to feel.

 There is no anger between them.